In an emergency, every second counts.

-Am I allowed to burn down old derelict buildings on my property?
+Am I allowed to burn old derelict buildings on my property?

-Approval is required.
-Contact Planning and Development Department to confirm if a demolition permit is required.
-Once completed, you may apply for a large brush pile fire permit.
-A member of Sturgeon County Emergency Services will approve a Fire Permit after a mandatory site visit to confirm what will be burnt and if it is safe to proceed.
+You need approval to burn derelict buildings on your property.
+Contact Planning and Development to confirm if a demolition permit is needed.
+You can then apply for a large brush pile fire permit.
+A member of Sturgeon County Emergency Services may issue this fire permit after a mandatory site visit to confirm what will be burned and that it is safe to proceed.

 Do I need a permit to have a campfire?

-What materials am I allowed to burn when I receive a fire permit?
+What materials am I allowed to burn with a fire permit?

-“Prohibited Debris” means any flammable waste that when burned, may result in the release of toxic substances into the atmosphere and includes but is not limited to:
+You cannot burn any flammable waste that, when burned, may result in the release of toxic substances into the atmosphere.
+This includes but is not limited to the following: